-If you have atrial fibrillation (AFib), which is an irregular heartbeat, you may feel a fluttering in your chest or it may seem as if your heart is racing.
+If you have atrial fibrillation (AFib), which is an irregular heart rate, you may feel a fluttering in your chest or it may seem as if your heart is racing.
 Sometimes, these episodes stop on their own.
-In other cases, some kind of intervention can be necessary.
+In other cases, some kind of intervention may be necessary.

-- an irregular heartbeat with feelings of lightheadedness or faintness
+- an irregular heart rate with feelings of lightheadedness or faintness

 - chest pain or other symptoms of a heart attack